cagedpenguin/haltech_elite_z33/README.txt

+* DISCLAIMER
+This is not meant to be a true daily map.
+It is meant to be a map you can use until you get it professionally tuned.
+I take no responsibility if you play with this map and self tune your car and it blows up.

 * WHY
 There is a Pro Platinum map for the Z33.
 I am copying as much of that as possible and converting it